Stay up to date with the latest ERINN Innovation updates, including news from our projects and valuable insights into our work and impact.

 Use the tags below to quickly find related content.

 As Knowledge Transfer experts, ERINN always seeks new opportunities to apply our tried and tested methodology to ensure that innovative knowledge has an impact in the move to a sustainable future.
 One example is ERINN’s role in CAP Network Ireland, the national network dedicated to supporting sustainable agriculture and rural development.
 Co-funded by the European Union and the Department of Agriculture, Food and Marine (DAFM) for a five year period (2023-2027), the Network promotes networking, innovation and funding opportunities under Ireland’s CAP (Common Agricultural Policy) Strategic Plan.
 Working in partnership with the Network coordinators, Irish Rural Link, and Munster Technological University, ERINN brings our insights and experience in bridging the gap from research to policy, industry and society.
 In addition to supporting communication activities within the Network, ERINN manages and implements the Network’s Innovation Hub.
 The new CAP supports agriculture and communities in making a strong contribution to the goals of the European Green Deal.
 Within this context, the Innovation Hub has a specific objective to support the development and sharing of innovative ideas and solutions to ensure the economic, environmental and social sustainability of farming and of rural areas.
 The Hub’s key activities include: Mapping and sharing funding opportunities, Knowledge and innovation scoping, Facilitating knowledge exchange, Enabling knowledge sharing and uptake.
-The team are currently focusing on two thematic pilots to identify innovations which are relevant to the Irish Horticulture and Organic sectors.
+As part of the CAP Network Ireland Knowledge Hub, the team are currently focusing on three thematic pilots to identify innovations which are relevant to the Irish Horticulture and Organics sectors, and also an EIP-Agri Innovation Pilot.
 Horticulture is one of the most carbon efficient sectors in Irish agriculture, with the potential to have further positive impact by expanding environmentally sound practices and applying developing technologies.
 An overarching goal of the National Strategy for Horticulture 2023-2027 is to grow a more profitable value-added sector driven by sustainability and innovation.
 The strategy addresses the need for collaboration and emphasizes the importance of innovation for long-term growth.
 The pilot is exploring potential solutions surrounding growing media, resource efficiency, circularity, crop diversification, policy, collaboration models, and improving farmers position in the marketplace.
-Please contact Róisín Fitzgerald, roisin@erinn.eu for more information.
 For the Organics sector, the target set by the Government Plan is to reach 7.5% of the total area cultivated in organic farming by 2027, while the target of the Climate Action Plan is to reach 10% of the total area cultivated in organic farming by 2030.
 To achieve this, policies and measures are needed to both reduce carbon emissions while increasing the carbon stocks generated by organic production in Ireland.
 Some of the topics covered in the pilot relate to integrated and holistic practices and methodologies, such as ones to reduce the intake of fertilisers and chemicals into the soil, as well as examples of organic consumption and production models promoted in other countries.
-Please contact Carina Castanheta, carina@erinn.eu for more information.
-The knowledge collected during the two pilots will be shared with experts to determine its potential to address key challenges and gaps facing these sectors and to provide insights into how to bring the knowledge forward for maximum impact.
+EIP-AGRI Operational Groups are groups of people with complementary knowledge who co-create practical solutions for agriculture, forestry and rural communities in an innovation project.
+Our EIP-Agri Knowledge Transfer Pilot looks to source and share innovative knowledge from past Operational Groups with key stakeholders to encourage uptake and application.
+This strategic process will also aim to better understand the outcomes and any next steps to progress impactful knowledge.
+The pilot is currently focused on two thematic calls: Call 5 Stream B Farm and Community Biodiversity, and Call 4 Stream A General Health and Safety.
+The knowledge collected during the pilots will be shared with experts to determine its potential to address key challenges and gaps facing these sectors and to provide insights into how to bring the knowledge forward for maximum impact.
 ERINN and the CAP Network team will then map the next steps and work with various stakeholders to accelerate the uptake of the knowledge.
 Visit the CAP Network Ireland site for further information or contact the ERINN team to discuss how we can support your Knowledge Transfer needs.

 A major new European project will improve our understanding of how the bycatch of fisheries impacts protected, endangered and threatened species (PETS) in the Atlantic Ocean and develop methods for better monitoring and mitigating these impacts.
 Funded by the European Union’s Horizon Europe programme, Marine Beacon (Monitoring and elimination of bycatch of endangered and conserved species in the NE and high seas Atlantic region) will address gaps in current understanding of how bycatch impacts PETS and work with fisheries, policy and conservation stakeholders to develop and test innovative tools and techniques for better monitoring of important species and mitigating risks of bycatch, to ensure healthier seas and more sustainable fisheries.
 Bycatch, the unintentional capture of non-target animals during fishing, is recognised as a major threat to marine species globally, particularly marine mammals, seabirds, turtles and sensitive fish species, as well as the ecosystems that rely on these creatures.
 Yet monitoring of these species and their interactions with fishing in such a dynamic and challenging environment has often been ineffective.
 Advancements in bycatch mitigation and elimination have lagged behind the urgency of the issue, with many proposed solutions failing to adequately take into account the differing realities of diverse fisheries and lacking sufficient input from relevant industry and policy stakeholders.
 In order to address the issue of biodiversity decline in our Atlantic regions and help the recovery of these ecosystems and their services, Marine Beacon brings together 21 research, technology, and fisheries partners from 9 countries to work across our regional seas to identify significant gaps in our monitoring and understanding of bycatch, and to introduce innovative knowledge and tools to better understand bycatch risk and vulnerability.
 By inclusively collaborating with key stakeholders in the fisheries, policy and conservation sectors, Marine Beacon will ensure that new, cutting-edge monitoring and mitigation tools are effective and feasible, providing long-term applicability and impact beyond the lifetime of the project.
 The project has six key objectives: Engage with key stakeholder groups to build mutual understanding on how to effectively mitigate against the bycatch of PETS.
 Improve our knowledge of how PETS intersect with bycatch and identify how improved survey and monitoring design can fill gaps in data.
 Evaluate the specific risk posed by fisheries bycatch to the vulnerability status of PETS.
 Advance next generation monitoring solutions, design optimal monitoring programmes and accelerate EU monitoring programmes to better achieve EU biodiversity strategy 2030 targets for eliminating or reducing PETS bycatch.
 Develop state of the art mitigation solutions that reduce bycatch and where possible eliminate associated mortalities.
 Create integrated bycatch management decision support tools to help Member States’ respective management programmes achieve their objectives.
 Marine Beacon was launched on 21 February, 2024 and will run for four and a half years.
 It is coordinated by Ireland’s Marine Institute and comprises an expert team from Belgium, Denmark, France, Greenland, Iceland, Ireland, Portugal, Spain and the UK.
 For more information, follow on LinkedIn and X (@MarineBEACON_EU).